Trip #17 is Coming Fast!

 Briefly, MOMS is a humanitarian, non-profit agency whose mission is to improve maternal and infant health in the poorest areas of the world.

-MOMS' teams travel to Sierra Leone to build capacity among the women in the rural areas.
-We teach the traditional birth attendants three things:
+MOMS' teams build capacity among the women in the rural areas.
+We teach the traditional birth attendants (their own choice of term) four things:

 - To be the bridge between the community and the clinic system

 - To make changes to solve women's health problems

 - To teach their neighbors about women’s health needs, sanitation, and nutrition

 For more information, see the MOMS Mission pages.

 We love our volunteers.
 If you are interested in being a Board member or going on a teaching trip, see our Volunteer! page.

 - Buffy Price will return for her third trip with MOMS!
 She is an invaluable team member, with a great sense of humor and a crisp teaching style.